aleron75/mageres/README.md

 * [Ultimate Module Creator](https://github.com/tzyganu/UMC1.9) - Extension that lets you create other Magento 1 CRUD modules for your own entities **unmaintained**

 ### Magento 2
+* [AvS_DisableModules](https://github.com/avstudnitz/AvS_DisableModules) - Adds a shell command info:dependencies:show-removable which exports all modules which have no dependencies
 * [Danslo CleanCheckout](https://github.com/danslo/CleanCheckout) - A drop-in replacement for the Magento 2 checkout
 * [ElasticSuite for Magento 2 ](https://github.com/Smile-SA/elasticsuite) - A feature-rich merchandising suite for Magento 2.
 * [MageMojo cron project](https://github.com/magemojo/m2-ce-cron) - This module for Magento 2 overrides base magento cron functionality, fixes known bugs, and provides a cron service model to control cron process execution.